Skip to main content

 Cultural Significance:

-The Chagga people have sophisticated banana cultivation systems, using different banana varieties for cooking, brewing, and eating fresh.
+The Chagga have worked out an intricate system of banana growing, keeping separate varieties for cooking, brewing, and eating fresh.

 Signature Dishes: